hmteditors/closed-hc-il18/venA/stats/README.md

 3. Boolean value, `t` if scholia commenting on this line include one or more multiforms
 4. Boolean value, `t` if scholia commenting on this line include one or more of the personal names Zenodotus, Aristophanes of Byzantium, Aristarchus

+The file `Table of multiforms.md` presents the same results as `alexandria.csv` but in a tabulated format suitable for the chi-square test for independence.